arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ## Modbus Protocol

 Modbus is a client/server architecture-based serial communication protocol that is open and free of licensing restrictions.
-Particularly in Building Management Systems (BMS) and Industrial Automation Systems (IAS), it is commonly employed in industrial electrical equipment.
+It is commonly employed in industrial electrical equipment, particularly in Building Management Systems (BMS) and Industrial Automation Systems (IAS).

 It was released by Modicon (now Schneider Electric) in 1979.
 It has since become the de facto industry standard for industrial electronic devices when communicating with PLCs.

 In Supervisory Control and Data Acquisition (SCADA) systems, a Remote Terminal Unit (RTU) and a supervisory device are frequently connected via the Modbus communication protocol.
-When communicating with electronic equipment, Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC).
+Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC) when communicating with electronic equipment.

 ## Modbus RTU & PLC IDE

-In this tutorial, we will walk you through setting up two Portenta Machine Control devices for Modbus RTU communication using the Arduino PLC IDE.
+This tutorial will walk you through setting up two Portenta Machine Control devices for Modbus RTU communication over the RS-485 interface using the Arduino PLC IDE.
 This tutorial clarifies the steps required for successful implementation.

 The accompanying diagram offers a clear representation of the Portenta Machine Control configuration and deployment process for Modbus RTU: